Campaigning kicks off for Ukraine early parliamentary polls

 It has recently said it will profess libertarianism.

-Analysts chalk up the party's massive popularity to the high approval ratings of Zelensky, who last month beat incumbent Petro Poroshenko winning 73 percent of the vote.
+Analysts chalk up the party's massive popularity to the high approval ratings of Zelensky, who last month beat incumbent Petro Poroshenko winning more than 73 percent of the vote.

-It is now the second most popular party, with more than 10 percent of respondents saying they would vote for it, according to the Rating pollster.
+The pro-Russian "Opposition Platform" is the second most popular party, with 10 percent of respondents saying they would vote for it, according to the Rating pollster.

-Poroshenko's party and the party of former prime minister Yulia Tymoshenko enjoy 8.8 percent and 7.3 percent support respectively.
+Poroshenko's party and the party of former prime minister Yulia Tymoshenko -- who was knocked out of the presidential race -- enjoy 8.8 percent and 7.3 percent support respectively.

 Under the current legislation, half of the 450-seat chamber's lawmakers are elected via party lists; the other half are selected directly in single-member districts.